tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ### Container runtime

-Some apps require specific configuration for container runtimes.
+Some apps require specific configuration for the container runtime.
 You can set your container runtime like `cri-o`, `containerd` or `docker` by:

 ```yaml